 Bangor is at the heart of collaborative low carbon, energy, and environmental research in Wales.

-Bangor’s research in future energy sustainability is world class.
+Bangor’s research in future energy sustainability and generation is world class.
 For example, the Research Excellence Framework 2014 found that 89% of Bangor’s submitted Earth Systems and Environmental Sciences research were internationally excellent or world leading.
 Over 40% had an internationally excellent impact.
 Submissions included research into turbulence to improve ocean forecasting and marine energy infrastructure.

 Bangor University has many specific research groups advancing the sustainable energy agenda in their own ways.
 Examples include:

-- Research into solar energy application and organic molecules in plastics and polymers which could be applied to plastic solar cell development
+- Research into solar energy application and organic molecules in plastics and polymers which could be applied to plastic solar cell development.

 - Research into energy efficient materials like converting bread waste into bioplastic packaging.